dilekgl/Dataguess/README.md

 ### 2. Quality Control

-* Detect faulty or missing components on production lines
+* Automated detection of defects or anomalies in products on assembly lines, ensuring consistent product quality.

 ### 3. Inventory Management

-* Automatically recognize and count inventory items
+* Real-time tracking of products and materials using object detection to maintain optimal inventory levels.

 ---